Examples have audio.

 The Object Marker

-The object marker “را” changes into “و” (pronounced “o” and usually written attached to the noun preceding it when needed to be written) in spoken Persian.
-When it is following a vowel, it becomes “رو” (pronounced “ro”).
+In Colloquial Persian, the object marker “را” normally appears as “و” (pronounced “o” and usually written attached to the noun preceding it when Colloquial Persian is written).
+When following a vowel, it becomes “رو” (pronounced “ro”).

 تلویزیون را روشن کن.